Zoetermeer/latro/notes/types.rst

   f(module { def g = 42; });

-Type-checks, and its type is 'Int'.
+Type-checks, and its type is ``Int``.
 Both modules and data type instances can be 'downcast' to interface types if some subset of their exports match those defined by the interface type.

-Interface types are a bit more generic than either 'module' or 'data' types, since they cannot define types or have any structure other than a collection of exported value types.
+Interface types are a bit more generic than either ``module`` or "data" types, since they cannot define types or have any structure other than a collection of exported value types.